 Table of Contents

-Roman snails only have one foot, but thousands of teeth.
-When mating, they are not either male or female, but both, and at the same time.
-Roman snail biology is full of secrets and interesting facts ...
+Roman snails only have one foot.
+But they have thousands of teeth.
+During mating, Roman snails are neither male nor female, but both, not one after the other, but at the same time.
+The biology of Roman snails is full of interesting facts ...
 More...

-While outside of a Roman snail's shell only foot and head can be seen, there are also parts of its soft body that always remain in its hard, life-less shell...
+While outside of a snail's shell ony foot and head can be seen, some parts of the snail's body always remain inside the shell ...
 More...

 Digestion and Excretion